 06. I showed the group how to find classic Lovegrove key and kick lighting in the natural environment.
 It’s the kick light from the right combined with the crisp key light that makes the next 6 shots.

-07. Here is Clair Tombs, Prophotonut readers will remember her from a few years back.
+07. Here is Claire, Prophotonut readers will remember her from a few years back.
 She is a bundle of fun and beautiful too.

 09. With the light coming from opposite directions I used one side as the key for Liza and the other as the key for Clair.